Nowcasting vs Forecasting

 Be Real About Your Career

-Lately, LinkedIn has turned into a wish list for some people rather than a reflection of their real careers.
+Lately, LinkedIn has become a wish list for some people rather than a reflection of their actual careers.
 Many professionals who have not yet grown in their current roles give themselves titles that are far from reality, as if a single word could shortcut years of work and learning.
-This is not only naïve […]
+This is not only naïve but […]

 Read more.